mhbrk/disc-site/README.md

 * The user can also directly edit the spec created by the builder and send it to the generator
 * Highlighting elements inside the generated site allows to provide inline requests to the builder
 * Interactive sites can be generated and post requests from those go the Act Agent who can execute them
+* Deployment of the static site is not yet implemented

 ### Agent Architecture
 ![Agent Architecture](images/architecture.png)